tyronebj/espa-surface-reflectance/lasrc/README.md

    This LAADS data has been moved to the public http site and allows all users of the update LAADS scripts to access the data without a username/password.
 4. Updated the application version number.
+5. Added --version command-line options for applications and scripts.
+6. Updated the LAADS scripts to allow Aqua-only CMG/CMA and/or Terra-only CMG/CMA for the situations when Terra or Aqua is not available.
+7. Removed the unused SDSs from the LAADS hdf_fused auxiliary products.
+Only the water vapor and ozone are used by LaSRC.
+8. Updated Makefiles to catch build errors in the for loops.